Moving to Zurich, with a calm plan for your first weeks

 You want salary payments, monthly costs, and everyday admin to work properly from the start.

-They leave these tasks for later and then create avoidable friction in the first weeks.
+They leave these tasks for later and create avoidable friction in the first weeks.

 Build a realistic Zurich routine

 Zurich often works very well once the basics are in place, but only if your budget, commute, and daily routine are realistic.
-The move becomes much easier when you think beyond arrival and plan how life will function day to day.
+The move becomes much easier when you think beyond arrival and plan how life will function in practice.

 Neighbourhood choice, public transport, monthly costs, and whether your setup supports the life you actually want.